survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 You may **not** want to generate a sourcemap for your production bundle as this makes it easy to inspect your application (depends on whether you want this or not, good for staging!).
 Simply skip the `devtool` field then or generate hidden variant.
 Skipping sourcemaps entirely also speeds up your build a notch as generating sourcemaps at the best quality can be a heavy operation.

-So called hidden sourcemaps give trace information only.
-You can connect it with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
+Hidden sourcemaps give trace information only.
+You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
 This isn't ideal, but it's better to know about possible problems than not.

 T> It is a good idea to study the documentation of the loaders you are using to see loader specific tips.
 For example, with TypeScript you may need to set a certain flag to make it to work as you expect.